Press "Enter" to skip to content

 photo of Amanda Neal by Hearing in Color

-On the evening of March 10, 2020, I reluctantly clicked the cancel button on a flight itinerary to the Philippines I had been saving for and looking forward to for over a year.
-The trip would have been the first time I had seen my family in the Philippines since moving to Austin, TX from Chicago, IL for graduate school, and canceling the trip meant I was going to miss my cousin’s wedding, too.
+On the evening of March 10, 2020, I reluctantly clicked cancel on a flight to the Philippines I had been saving for and looking forward to for over a year.
+The trip would have been the first time I had seen my family in the Philippines since moving to Austin, Texas, from Chicago, Illinois, for graduate school, and canceling the trip meant I was going to miss my cousin’s wedding, too.
 A bummer.
 I would be able to visit that summer, perhaps.

 The Kababayan Chorale singing “Bayan Ko”